-Virtual Pianist VOGUE in the UJAM App
+Virtual Pianist SCORE in the UJAM App

-We recommend installing Virtual Pianist from the UJAM App - it doesn't matter if you've purchased it or are just starting the 30-day trial period.
+Installing Virtual Pianist from the UJAM App is easy - it doesn't matter if you've purchased it or are just starting a trial.

 The UJAM App will always display all available Virtual Pianist titles.
 You can choose one, a few or all titles from here.
 With the installation of your first title, the UJAM App will also install the Virtual Pianist plugin frame which hosts the titles.